zhangxuan2011/mcospkg/README.md

 `cargo build --release -j8`

-In it, you can specify the building jobs (In this example, Jobs = 8)
+In this, you can specify the building jobs (In this example, Jobs = 8)

 **NOTE**!!!!
 You must specify the argument `--release` otherwise you **CAN'T** do more steps in this building process.